Seulgi: Endorsements

-Aside from various endorsements with her bandmates, Seulgi has served as brand ambassadors individually.
+Beyond collaborating on various endorsements with her bandmates, Seulgi has also shined as an individual brand ambassador.
 In March 2018, she was selected to model Nike's collection for the South Korea national football team, the Red Devils 2018 Collection.
-Since August 2018, Seulgi has been the face of Converse Korea as their first female brand ambassador.
-Starting with the "One Star" campaign under the slogan "no one can evaluate me", Seulgi and Converse have campaigned for support on one's own values and standards.
+From 2018 to 2021, Seulgi served as the face of Converse Korea, becoming their first female brand ambassador.
+Started with the "One Star" campaign under the slogan "no one can evaluate me", Seulgi and Converse campaigned for support on one's own values and standards.

 On December 23, 2019, Seulgi was announced as the face of Coca-Cola's 2020 campaign "Little Big Moments" along with actor Park Bo-gum.
-Several days later, French retailer L'Occitane debuted a new campaign featuring Seulgi, as well as two other artists, art director Cha In-cheol and illustrator Kim Se-dong.
-Seulgi served as ambassador for L'Occitane and OMY's "City Palette" campaign for their shea butter hand cream.
+Several days later, French retailer L'Occitane launched a new campaign featuring Seulgi as the ambassador for their OMY "City Palette" shea butter hand cream.

-In January 2021, Seulgi became the new ambassador of Volkswagen.
+In January 2021, Seulgi became the new ambassador of Volkswagen Korea.
 She served as the face of a new campaign for their new T-Roc model and helped promote it with original music and video for their slogan "Born Confident".
-In February, Seulgi was officially announced as the South Korean brand ambassador of the Italian luxury brand Salvatore Ferragamo through a photoshoot with Harper's Bazaar and was later on announced on June 29 as a global brand ambassador through their shoe capsule collection campaign, "Let's Dance".
-In April, Seulgi was announced as the newest model for cosmetics brand AMUSE.
+In February, Seulgi was officially named as the South Korean brand ambassador for the Italian luxury brand Ferragamo through a photoshoot with Harper's Bazaar, and was later announced on June 29 as global brand ambassador through their shoe capsule collection campaign "Let's Dance".
+In April, Seulgi was announced as the newest model for cosmetics brand Amuse.
 In December, she became the muse of Istkünst, a Korean unisex streetwear brand.

+In September 2022, Seulgi became a muse of Under Armour Korea and modeled on various collections of the brand.

+In June 2023, Adobe Korea launched the "With Photoshop, Anyone Can" advertising campaign with Seulgi.